Deliver From Japan

 The "C" in "C0" refers to the length of the carbon chain in the fluorine compound.

-This represents the "number of carbon atoms" in the organic fluorine compound used in the water-repellent treatment.
+This represents the "number of carbon atoms" in the organic fluorine compounds used in water-repellent treatments.

 ⭕️ PFAS-free textile featured on ApparelX